Skip to main content

 Outline Of Syllabus

-Students must submit, by e-mail, three Tutor Posts of 500-1,000 words each to their Personal Tutor, in approx. December, February and May of their YA.
+Students must submit two Tutor Posts of 500-1000 words each by a set deadline in each of semester 1 and semester 2 of their YA.
 Students are expected to reflect on the ways in which they are learning the language and adapting to the culture of their country of residence abroad and how they are developing skills from the University’s Graduate Skills Framework over the course of their Year Abroad.
-The Tutor Posts are intended as a tool to carry out this reflection and as a platform of exchange with their Personal Tutor.
+The Tutor Posts are intended as a tool to carry out this reflection and as a platform of exchange with their Personal Tutor and must be submitted in English.

-Prompts and tips about what to include for each of the three Tutor Posts are provided; there is meant to be a progression between the posts, one of which comes fairly close to the start of the year, one in the middle, and one fairly close to the end.
+Prompts and tips about what to include for both of the Tutor Posts are provided; there is meant to be a progression between the posts.

 Teaching Methods